 Culina Health is a health business designed to support clients on their journey to a healthier life.
 Vanessa Rissetto is the co-founder of the company and is of Haitian descent.
 She is a local dietitian and nutritionist helping Hoboken and Jersey City residents make each day and meal a bit healthier.
 Culina’s coaching program combines evidence-based nutrition with health coaching techniques to help you understand and overcome the physical, mental, environmental, and behavioral challenges getting in the way of reaching your goals.

 This beauty studio was founded by Erica Cerpa, who is of Puerto Rican descent.
-Erica started off as a skincare educator and evolved her business into what it is today, a successful spa that offers microdermabrasion, chemical peels, oxygen facials, waxing, paraffin treatments, spray tanning, dermaplaning, and more.
+Erica started off as a skincare educator and evolved her business into what it is today, a successful spa that provides microdermabrasion, chemical peels, oxygen facials, waxing, paraffin treatments, spray tanning, and dermaplaning services, among other things.

 Fit Foundry | 1416 Willow Avenue

 Fit Foundry’s goal is to guide you on your own path to success by combining serious fitness with an encouraging, clean, fun, and inviting atmosphere.
-The studio offers specialty yoga as well as small and large group team training in other workouts.
-Yoga classes are broken down into three classes — Slow Burn (60 min), Fused Flow (45 min), and Fire Flow (45 min).
+The studio has specialty yoga as well as small and large group team training in other workouts.

-Alvaro Perez who is of Spanish descent is the owner of F45 Training, which is under the umbrella of F45 Prodigy.
+Alvaro Perez, who is of Spanish descent is the owner of F45 Training, which is under the umbrella of F45 Prodigy.
 Alvaro has helped F45 create a name for itself with its intense and satisfying group exercise classes.
-Their Instagram is filled with tips from trainers and testimonials from regular class attendees.
+Its Instagram is filled with tips from trainers and testimonials from regular class attendees.

 Graceful Skin + Body Spa | 100 Madison Street